 Norway’s National Folk Instrument

-The Hardanger fiddle (Hardingfele in Norwegian) is similar to the violin.
-Decorated with mother-of-pearl inlay and black pen-and-ink drawings, called rosing, it is topped with the carved head of a dragon, the Hardanger fiddle looks very different from a violin.
+The Hardanger fiddle (Hardingfele in Norwegian) is similar to the violin, although with black pen-and-ink drawings, mother-of-pearl inlay, and a scroll topped with the carved head of a dragon, the Hardanger fiddle looks very different from a violin.
 What makes the Hardanger fiddle distinctive is the set of four or five sympathetic strings that run underneath the fingerboard.
 These strings are not bowed, but add echoing overtones to the sound.
-The instrument originated in the area around the Hardanger fjord of Norway and the oldest known fiddle of this type dates from around 1651.
+The instrument originated in the area around the Hardanger fjord of Norway.
+The oldest known fiddle of this type dates from around 1651.
 At right, a modern Hardanger fiddle made by Wisconsin craftsman Ron Poast.
 Learn more about Hardanger fiddles and the Hardanger fiddle repertoire at the Hardanger Fiddle Association of America.